KirkBuah/raspy-temperature-bot/README.md

 # raspy-temperature-bot

 This is a telegram bot hosted by a Raspberry Pi equipped with a temperature and humidity sensor.
 The bot is capable of sending plots and readings.
-**This project is currently on hold, but i will answer to pull requests.**

 ![graph example](https://i.imgur.com/YO6baGM.jpeg)